LeatherDiamond/attendance-journal-backend/README.md

 ```
 > ###### **NOTE:**
 > If you will try to put the command in another console, make sure that virtual environment is active - *point 4* of the current instruction.

-# License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/LeatherDiamond/attendance-journal-backend/blob/main/LICENSE) file for details.